Earthquakes on May 5, 2026

 5.0 km---✓ ReviewedUSGS →

-On May 5, 2026, worldwide seismic activity registered a magnitude 4.3 earthquake 45 km SW of Tennant Creek, Australia at 22:14 UTC.
-This was a shallow crustal earthquake, focused at 5.0 km depth.
+At 22:14 UTC on May 5, 2026, a magnitude 4.3 tremor occurred 45 km SW of Tennant Creek, Australia.
+The event originated approximately 5.0 km below the surface, classifying it as shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Coordinates: -19.952°, 133.891°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at -19.965°N, 133.914°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-05